morismm99/PowerApps/M365 Management Solution/README.md

 You can add the canvas app to MS Teams for easy access The app can continue to be expanded, adding additional functionality to have a one stop shop M365 management solution.

+Importing the M365Managemeent_1_0_0_3.Zip unmanaged solution

+I’d recommend importing this “unmanaged” solution into a dev/test environment where you have the Maker Role, so you can successfully do the import.

+Make sure you have the three SPO lists created accordingly as the instructions above

+When the solution imports, you will need to set variables.
+Since this is an unmanaged solution, you will need to go to Solutions > Default Solution > Environment Variables > update each from there, setting values in the “Current value” field for each.

+Once you do that, you will be able to enable the flows in the solution, but I would recommend going into edit mode for each one of these so you can see how these are built/setup and make any desired changes.

+Once the flows have been enabled, last step would be to go into edit mode for the canvas app (Microsoft 365 Administration Demo).
+While in edit mode, you will need to remove the existing SPO lists and add your site/lists.
+If you used the same names, every screen/gallery/formula will map correctly.

+1. Click View tab
+2. Data sources
+3. Remove the three SPO lists > click three dots > remove
+4. Add data source > choose your SharePoint connection
+5. Search/find the SPO site where the lists reside in
+6. Check all three lists
+7. Make sure data load and do a save

+The app has several screens that are currently not being used, not built out yet.
+This is where you can make this app your own, remove screens, add new screens/functionality, change colors, sky is the limit.
+The Incidents/Advisories, Message Center and RoadMap screens are functional and already have various filters set as you will see.